 A Toronto-based Teacher and Visual Artist, he has worked with several different community arts organizations painting murals, including Lakeshore Arts, Arts Etobicoke and the Waterfront Neighbourhood Centre.
 He has painted murals on ladders, scissor lifts, boom lifts and swing stages. www.michaeljeremybrown.ca

 firstname.lastname@example.org (416) 698-7995

-Augmented Representations: The North Etobicoke Mural Project is a signature project of the Cultural Hotspot produced in partnership with the City of Toronto, a City of Toronto’s StreetARToronto Partnership Project, and supported by Toronto Pearson International Airport.
+Augmented Representations: The North Etobicoke Mural Project is a signature project of the Cultural Hotspot produced in partnership with the City of Toronto, this project is being produced and created in partnership with the City of Toronto, StreetARToronto (StART), and supported by Toronto Pearson International Airport.